iptp/grass-eating/README.md

-# grass-eating
+# grass-eating part4 (master)

-Project to introduce the Greenfoot environment, the act cycle, World and Actor classes, what is an API and the Greenfoot API.
+### Topics to be covered:
+- Getting rotation, position x and position y of Actors
+- Getting the world's width and height
+- Introducing keyboard input

+## To do:
+- Implement the logic for checking whether the wombat can move or not
+- Check keyboard for input and turn on arrow clicks